buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 When the mount drops to 0 Hit Points, it disappears, leaving behind no physical form.
 You can dismiss the mount at any time as an Action, causing it to disappear.
 In either case, casting this spell again summons the same mount, restored to its maximum Hit Points.

-You can't have more than one mount bound by this spell at a time.
+You can' \*\*t have more than one mount bound by this spell at a time.
 As an Action, you can release the mount from this bond at any time, causing it to disappear.

 **For each Magic Critical Success** obtained in the Magic Check, the spell lasts for 2 more hours.